 Its most important applications are in the manufacture of paints and varnishes, paper and plastics, which account for around 80% of world consumption of titanium dioxide.
 Other pigment applications such as printing inks, rubber, cosmetics and foodstuffs account for a further 8%.
 The remainder is used in other applications, such as the production of technical pure titanium, glass and glass ceramics, electrical ceramics, metal patinas, catalysts, electrical conductors and chemical intermediates.

 Titanium dioxide is a popular paint ingredient, estimated to be present in 2/3 of all commercial paints.
 According to a 2018 survey, the total value of commercially available titanium dioxide-containing paints was US $13.2 billion.

 In terms of cosmetic use, it is used in small amounts as a thickening, opacifying excipient and in larger amounts as a physical sunscreen in the form of sunscreen cream, as titanium dioxide also filters out harmful UV rays.

-On the basis of Annex II of Regulation (EC) No 1333/2008, titanium dioxide has been authorised as a food additive (colourant) under code E171 from 20 January 2019.
+On the basis of Annex II of Regulation (EC) No 1333/2008, TiO2 has been authorised as a food additive (colourant) under code E171 from 20 January 2019.
 The role of E171 is to intensify the colour of food, giving food a more attractive visual appearance.